I’m giving up more than I should

 James laughs—something that’s getting easier as time heals the still-seeping wounds beneath his armour.
 Q smiles, too—openly fond.
 He’s soft in the pale morning light—hair a riot, stubble on his cheeks, and glasses slightly askew—and James loves him.

 It’s not something they say.
 Words are trite and perhaps they’re both still a little cautious and more than a little broken.
 They don’t need to say it, though.
-It’s evident in the tea Q makes for him every morning and the medical kit he keeps under the sink, knowing James will always come home after a mission rather than report in to MI6, no matter how badly he’s injured.
+It’s evident in the tea Q makes for him every morning and the medical kit he keeps under the sink, knowing James will always come home first after a mission rather than report in to MI6, no matter how badly he’s injured.

 It’s in the decorations they’ve slowly begun to put up in a flat they’ve finally admitted they’re sharing, venturing cautiously into this commitment, this relationship together, and it’s in the truths James tells to Q and no one else.